CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 The Payroll Feature integrates with the employee database.
 It extracts employee information, including roles and other relevant data for the salary calculation process.
 This integration minimizes data entry efforts and enhances accuracy.

 ##### Timesheet Integration
 Users have the flexibility to fine-tune timesheet information to match the actual hours worked by employees.
 The system allows adjustments to start and end dates, hours per day, and bonuses.
-The customizable timesheet GUI enable precise salary computations.
+The customizable timesheet GUI enables precise salary computations.

 ##### Data Validation
 To maintain the integrity of calculations and prevent erroneous inputs, the payroll feature verifies the correctness of input data, including date formats and numeric values.
 If any discrepancies or errors are detected, informative error messages guide users toward correcting the inputs.